 Failing to optimize the website’s content for mobile shoppers equals missing out on a big chunk of potential customers.

-Thankfully, modern web development solutions come with a plethora of mobile-friendly themes, which simplifies things.
+Thankfully, modern online marketplace development solutions come with a plethora of mobile-friendly themes, which simplifies things.
 Not to mention that developing a dedicated iOS and Android app to accommodate mobile shoppers is a trend as well.

 Nevertheless, it is still recommended to constantly monitor different parts of the website and how they perform on mobile devices.
 Adjustments should be made where necessary.